ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/start.md

 You should now know the following:

 1. Basic orginization of the cluster
-+  How to login to the cluster
+2. How to login to the cluster
-+  How to use the Module system to gain access to the cluster software
+3. How to use the Module system to gain access to the cluster software
-+  CPU, storage, and memory limitations (quotas and hardware limits)
+4. CPU, storage, and memory limitations (quotas and hardware limits)

 Now you can start using the cluster.

 The HPCC cluster uses the Slurm queuing system and thus the recommended way to run your jobs (scripts, pipelines, experiments, etc...) is to submit them to this queuing system by using `sbatch`.
-Please **DO NOT RUN ANY** computationally intensive tasks on any head node (i.e. pigeon, pelican, parrot).
-If this policy is violated, your process will either run very slow or be killed.
+Please **DO NOT RUN ANY** computationally intensive tasks on any head node (i.e. jay, lark).
+If this policy is violated, your process will either run very slow or be killed automatically.
 The head nodes (login nodes) are a shared resource and should be accessible by all users.
 Negatively impacting performance would affect all users on the system and will not be tolerated.